 The form of potential furniture is also important because it determines how the design should be altered to ensure optimum results.
 A piece that doesn’t fit in with its surroundings will end up looking out of place and detracting from the appeal of everything else.
-Some considerations to take into account when choosing furniture include:
+Some considerations to take into account when choosing furniture include the following:

 Most people want something that isn’t too flashy but is pleasant enough to look at, so dark colors work best because they provide an understated splendor without becoming dull or drab over time.

-It’s also important to remember that light colors tend to be more difficult to maintain than darker options like mahogany.
+It’s also important to remember that light colors are more difficult to maintain than darker options like mahogany.
 White tends to show stains more clearly, whereas they’re easily hidden on something like powder blue due to how light it is.